writechoiceorg/rocketlawyer/pages/comparing-integration-options-alt-ver.md

 ### **Feature Comparison**

+This table highlights the strengths of each approach, making it easier for you to decide based on your specific business needs and resources.
+Use the **Best For** row as a quick reference to determine which option suits your integration goals.

 | **Feature**                             | **Embedded UX** | **Build Your Own UX** |
 |-----------------------------------------|-----------------|-----------------------|
 | **Out-of-the-Box Solution**             | Yes             | No                    |